MicrosoftDocs/visualstudio-docs/subscriptions/subscription-removed.md

 # What happens when an admin removes my subscription?

-If your Visual Studio subscription was assigned to you by an admin in your work or school organization, they may remove it at some point.
-Reasons may include changes to job roles or to your organization's purchase plans.
+If your Visual Studio subscription was assigned to you by an admin in your work or school organization, they might remove it at some point.
+Reasons can include changes to job roles or to your organization's purchase plans.
 This article outlines what you can expect if an admin removes your subscription.

 > [!TIP]
-> If your admin removes your subscription, they may be planning to issue you a different subscription.
-If you receive a notification that your subscription has been removed, you may wish to reach out to your admin to see if another subscription is available.
+> If your admin removes your subscription, they might be planning to issue you a different subscription.
+If you receive a notification that your subscription has been removed, you might wish to reach out to your admin to see if another subscription is available.
 Visit the [subscriber portal](https://my.visualstudio.com) and select the **Contact my admin** button in the top right.

 ## How do my benefits change?